Minsk regrets 'groundless' decision to strip Belarus of ice hockey worlds - RFI

 Minsk (AFP)

-Minsk on Tuesday said it regretted a "groundless" decision to strip Belarus of its role as co-host of the 2021 ice hockey world championships over a crackdown on opposition protesters.
+Minsk said Tuesday it regretted a "groundless" decision to strip Belarus of its role as co-host of the 2021 ice hockey world championships over a crackdown on opposition protesters.

-Belarus had been due to co-host the event with Latvia in May and June, but calls had mounted in recent weeks by the Belarusian opposition and EU member states to move the tournament from Minsk.
+Belarus was due to co-host the event with Latvia in May and June, but calls had mounted in recent weeks by the Belarusian opposition and EU member states to relocate the tournament from Minsk.

-The International Ice Hockey Federation (IIHF) announced Monday that it would remove Belarus from its role as co-host due to "safety and security issues that are beyond the IIHF's control" including political unrest and Covid-19.
+The International Ice Hockey Federation (IIHF) announced Monday that it would strip Belarus from its role as co-host due to "safety and security issues that are beyond the IIHF's control" including political unrest and coronavirus.

-On Tuesday the Organising Committee for the tournament in Minsk said in a statement on the Belarus government website that it "regrets the groundless decision".
+The Organising Committee for the tournament in Minsk said Tuesday in a statement on the government website that it "regrets the groundless decision".

-The committee added that removing Belarus as co-host set a precedent for using sport competitions as an instrument "to please the interests of political demagogues".
+"This decision creates a precedent in which sports competitions designed to unite countries and peoples ... can turn into an instrument of discord and pressure to please the interests of political demagogues," the committee said.

-The ex-Soviet country has been gripped by protests since strongman President Alexander Lukashenko won re-election last August extending his 26-year rule in a vote the opposition says was rigged.
+The ex-Soviet country has been gripped by protests since strongman Alexander Lukashenko claimed re-election last August extending his 26-year rule in a vote the opposition says was rigged.

 In the wake of a crackdown on demonstrators, the European Union imposed sanctions on Lukashenko and his allies.

-Late last month IIHF president Rene Fasel had said he would do "everything possible" to ensure the tournament would be held in Belarus.
+Late last month IIHF president Rene Fasel had said he would do "everything possible" to ensure the tournament would be go ahead as planned in Belarus.

-But after his meeting with Lukashenko in Minsk earlier this month, Czech carmaker Skoda and German motor oil manufacturer Liqui Moly threatened to pull out of sponsoring the event.
+But after his meeting with Lukashenko in Minsk earlier this month, Czech carmaker Skoda and German motor oil manufacturer Liqui Moly threatened to pull out as sponsors of the event.

 In December, Tomas Petricek, foreign minister of six-times world champions the Czech Republic, said if the tournament took place in Belarus it would "legitimise a repressive regime".